beyond-first-order/beyond-first-order.github.io/_pages/CFP.md

 If a submission does not fall into one of the above topics, but is still related to higher-order optimization, we encourage its submission.
 "Beating" Adam / SGD is not a requirement, but we do expect fair apples-to-apples comparison to related higher-order optimizers (if applicable).

 For submission formatting, please use the HOOML-2022 Style Files.
-More information regarding this will be released shortly.
+These files can be downloaded [*HERE*](./style.zip).
 We ask all papers be limited to 5 pages.

 ## Submission Process